 - Patients with chronic conditions with lab results out of the desired range, or no lab results at all.

-These patients are then contacted by Medical Advantage Group’s centralized care management staff and connected to their primary care office to schedule an appointment.
+These patients are then contacted by Medical Advantage’s centralized care management staff and connected to their primary care office to schedule an appointment.
 During this call, the care management staff is also able to walk through the social determinants of health questionnaire to determine if there is anything that might prevent the patient from actually attending their visit, such as transportation or child care, so that arrangements or agency referrals can be made.

 In addition to identifying individual patient needs, the social determinants of health screening questionnaire also serves a broader purpose for data collection.
-The PO is able to compile all of the results within Medical Advantage Group’s data warehouse, essentially creating a database of needs across its entire population.
-Through this database, Medical Advantage Group can build the PO a suite of population health management reports to answer questions such as:
+The PO is able to compile all of the results within Medical Advantage’s data warehouse, essentially creating a database of needs across its entire population.
+Through this database, Medical Advantage can build the PO a suite of population health management reports to answer questions such as:

 - What are the most common social needs among the patient population?